juanca/blog/README.md

 ```

 For the purpose of the requirements, this is a complete solution.
+The component stores the input value in `this.state.value` and updates it on `change` events.
 However, this approach forces the `TextField` to always manage its input value.
 Any changes to this flow requires a modification to the original source code of the `TextField` --
 whose purpose was to just display a label and an input element.